 The North Carolina notice to cure is the document which a landlord should serve to a tenant who has committed one or more “curable” lease violations.
 The form tells the tenant what their violations are and how long they will have to remedy them.
-In North Carolina, there is no minimum notice period for non-compliance eviction notices that is set by law.
+In North Carolina, there is no minimum notice period set by law for non-compliance eviction notices.
 However, the lease will often state how long a tenant will be given to cure their lease violations.
 If the tenant fails to comply with the notice, the landlord may file an eviction lawsuit against them to sue for possession of the property.
 Laws – No statute.
 Adobe

 North Carolina Eviction Notices – Immediate, 7 and 10 Day Notices to Quit

 North Carolina eviction notices are legal documents that inform a tenant that their lease will be terminated while giving them a date by which they must move out.
 The tenant must be served an eviction notice before the landlord can have them evicted.
 In certain circumstances, the tenant may be permitted to remedy the situation by paying rent or fixing lease violations/damages.
 If the tenant fails to comply with the notice, the landlord will be able to sue them for repayment and/or possession.

 Non-Payment of Rent – 10 Days (§ 42-3)

 Termination of Week-to-Week Tenancy – 2 Days (§ 42-14)

 Termination of Month-to-Month Tenancy – 7 Days (§ 42-14)